 Author's Note: The time has come, and I need to take down Receiver of Many as I prepare the book for publication.
 I had to think long and hard on this, whether or not I could leave it up indefinitely, but since I've had to deal with multiple instances of plagiarism and since the version of RoM that you read was a first draft with all the inconsistencies that should be expected of a first draft, I decided to take it down from public view.
 I'm sorry for the inconvenience, but I promise that the book will return!
 And better than the version you read!

 Below are the prologue and first four chapter of the book, available for free.
 They contain new, previously unpublished scenes, and I retooled some of the original text.
 Given that RoM's original length was over 275,000 words and given that I have written nine new scenes, I had to split the book into two parts: Receiver of Many and Destroyer of Light.
 Receiver of Many will be published on September 23, 2015, and Destroyer of Light on March 20, 2016.
 Both books will be available in trade paperback through Amazon, and in ebook through Kindle, Nook, GooglePlay, iBooks, and Smashwords.
 For more information, please visit my Tumblr or Wordpress, listed in my profile.

 I cannot thank you enough for your support throughout this whole process, and I'll see you in September!

-She looked skyward and blinked back tears, determined not to have them fall on the infant's head.
+She looked skyward and blinked back tears, determined not to let them fall on the infant's head.
 If Demeter shed tears, who knew what terrible consequences her sorrow would have on the newborn child?

-The infant was oblivious, happily gnashing at her breast.
-Demeter pulled her breast away and coaxed the infant to suck droplets of ambrosia from her finger.
+The infant was oblivious, happily gumming her breast.
+Demeter coaxed her child to suck droplets of ambrosia from her finger.
 She smiled, enjoying the grip of her daughter's tiny hands and staring into her wide, pale eyes.